psaikido/hugle.uk/content/suttas/mn/67-catuma.md

 ---
-title: "MN 67 At Catuma"
-bannerTitle: "Majjhima Nikāya"
-layout: default
-subnav: suttas-mn
+bannerTitle: Pali Canon Anthology
+title: Four Fears
+type: suttas/mn
 ---

+#### MN 67 At Catuma

 There are these four fears of one who goes down to the water.
 Waves, crocodiles, whirlpools, sharks (some translations 'alligators').